 Although they are found along the Road to Hana, you can make a separate trip to swim at these awesome pools.
 They are considered a must-see site when visiting Maui.

 The pools are made of several falls that flow through the Ohe’o Gulch.

-There are many hiking trails in Maui, and what better way to get your heart pumping and blow out some sweat than going for a hike.
+There are many hiking trails to consider when visting Maui, and what better way to get your heart pumping and blow out some sweat than going for a hike.

 You can wake up early and hike up Haleakala.
 This desert-like landscape presents beautiful views that are worth sacrificing sleep for.